 Our location in San Francisco connects us to a tradition of artistic innovation at the same time as it facilitates exchanges with artistic communities on the West Coast, but also in Asia and Latin America.
 These advantages are manifested in our emphasis on artist-led and other experimental initiatives, as well as in our diverse and international student body and roster of visiting artists and curators.

 On Collaborative Practice

 Through our faculty we have close relationships with institutions from SFMOMA and Yerba Buena Center for the Arts to Berkeley Art Museum.
 These affiliations are complemented by multi-year commitments from international faculty through whom we extend our access to events and developments throughout the field.

 On Tomorrow’s Curators

 To date these skills have facilitated a range of career paths in the curatorial field.
 Graduates have gone on to pursue curatorial projects nationally and internationally, whether independently or in museums and galleries, and they are also well represented in public art agencies, commercial galleries and art publishing.

-Alumni have established their own galleries and nonprofits in San Francisco, Vancouver, and Marfa, Texas; curated exhibitions in a range of venues from the Rooseum, Malmo, Sweden to Artists Space, New York, and are writing for such publications as Frieze and Artforum.
-Not least they have been awarded curatorial residencies in Banff, Canada, and Turin, Italy, and curatorial fellowships at the Walker Art Center and the MCA, Chicago.
-Their diverse experiences feed back into the program, and so we too continue to grow and become more tightly linked to the field and its future.
+They have established their own galleries and nonprofits in San Francisco, Vancouver, and Marfa, Texas; curated exhibitions in a range of venues from the Rooseum, Malmo, Sweden to Artists Space, New York, and are writing for such publications as Mousse, The Exhibitionist, Spike Magazine, Frieze and Artforum.